antonyebrown/HellLetLoose_Stats/README.md

 While the R-Squared value of the narrow model is slightly worse than the full effect model, it greatly clarifies the importance of our remaining factors.

-The modeling software did not see Seasonality as an important factor in any of the groups.
-This could be contributed to two issues: the lack of length of our data, as well as confounding between war participation, COVID participation and summer participation.

 ### Conclusion

-**When it comes to victory points, our data suggets that nodes don't matter.** We were able to eliminate this factor fairly early in our analysis.
+**When it comes to victory points, our data suggests that nodes don't matter.** We were able to eliminate this factor fairly early in our analysis.
 Interestingly, this analysis period covers the Update 11 change to the Commander's ability "Encourage."
 Even with this nerf, nodes still are not a significant factor in the outcome of the game. **The Node mechanics in Hell Let Loose need to be changed in order to make this a value-added game feature.**

 Based upon the sample data, **the top three factors that effect a match's outcome are, in order of importance: Squad Leader Quality, Game Mode, and whether or not you're playing Omaha Beach.** These conclusions are not particularly groundbreaking to anyone who is a long term veteran of the game, but I hope that this analysis has shed some light on the commonly held conceptions that most players have.